 When do I pay for my volunteer program?
 Can I pay in instalments?

-Can I be a volunteer teaching in Bali as part of a university or college placement?
+Can I be a volunteer teaching as part of a university or college placement?

 First of all, the PMGY International Team are able to complete paperwork after each volunteer teaching English in Bali has confirmed their place on the program.
 Additionally, project staff in Bali can also sign-off any paperwork that is required by your course tutors.
 However, while our team will do their best to complete any paperwork, we are unable to guarantee that we will be able to comply with every learning objective and requirement or your university/college.
 In the event that your university/college do not accept the paperwork submitted by PMGY, then you will be unable to be refunded for your trip.
 PMGY regularly receives medical, nursing, childcare and psychology placement students on our projects globally, with ties with some leading universities.